 The Medical Careers Advisory Committee (MCAC) provides information, guidance, assistance and recommendations to qualified students interested in health professional schools.
-Students are encouraged to visit (and READ!) the Medical Careers website, to speak with committee members, and to attend information sessions held each semester for guidance in preparing for medical careers.
+Students are strongly encouraged to visit and study the Medical Careers website, to speak with committee members, and to attend information sessions held each semester for guidance in preparing for medical careers.
+Students can also request being listed in the Health Professions Student Group in PAWS from the MCAC webpage.

-The Medical Careers Advisory Committee is comprised of Dr. Sudhir Nayak, serving as Chair, and Drs.
-Erickson, Kress, and O'Connell in Biology, and Dr. Chan in Chemistry, Dr. Wagner in Engineering, and Dr. Leynes in Psychology.
-Staff assistance is provided by Ms. Helen Kull, Biology Department Program Assistant and MCAC Administrative Staff.
-The MCAC can also be contacted through its email, mcac@tcnj.edu.
+Dr. Sudhir Nayak serves as Chair of the Medical Careers Advisory Committee, and is assisted by Ms. Helen Kull, Biology Department Program Assistant and MCAC Administrative Staff.
+Dr. Mitch Sitnick now provides additional Allied Health advising, especially for those interested in PA programs.
+Additional faculty members are listed on the MCAC website.
+The MCAC can be contacted by email, mcac@tcnj.edu.
 All materials for applicant files should also be sent to this email address.

 Entry into a health professional school is dependent on a number of factors, including admissions test scores (DAT, MCAT, etc.), overall undergraduate GPA, extensive clinical volunteer and service experience, and strong letters of recommendation.
 In preparation for active application to Medical, Dental, Optometry, and other health professional programs as a Junior or Senior, the student should consult the MCAC website for current information and advice, and set up an appointment with the MCAC Chair.
 The student should also check individual professional school materials to learn the entrance requirements and specifics of the professional programs.
+A "One Pager" Summary of requirements can be found here.